SumbulZK/Time-Series/readme.md

 ## Overview

-This repository contains a series of notebooks that demonstrate different approaches to time series analysis and anomaly detection.
+This repository contains notebooks that demonstrate different approaches to time series analysis and anomaly detection.
 Each notebook focuses on specific techniques and methodologies for analyzing temporal data.

 ## Notebooks